FHof/torchquad/docs/source/tutorial.rst

 Computing gradients with respect to the integration domain
 ----------------------------------------------------------

 *torchquad* allows fully automatic differentiation.
-In this tutorial, we will show how to extract the gradients with respect to the integration domain.
+In this tutorial, we will show how to extract the gradients with respect to the integration domain with the PyTorch backend.
 We selected the Trapezoid rule and the Monte Carlo method to showcase that getting gradients is possible for both deterministic and stochastic methods.